-Under the Proposed Action Alternative, TVA would issue a Section 26a permit and recreational license to authorize the commercial marina.
 Temporary noise impacts would be expected during the construction of the proposed marina facility.
 However, TVA would require as a 26a permit condition that all construction work would be restricted to daylight hours, Monday through Friday to minimize impacts.
 The primary source of noise from commercial operation of the marina would be motorized watercraft, which would be expected to increase from the increased number of motor boats and personal watercraft.
-However, TVA's recreational analysis in Section 3.5 shows the recreational setting classification and opportunities to hear the natural environment would not significantly change with the increase in recreational boating.
+However, TVA's recreational analysis shows the recreational setting classification and opportunities to hear the natural environment would not significantly change with the increase in recreational boating.
 The opportunities to hear the natural environment would remain "limited" on peak summer holidays and average summer weekend days and would remain "limited or seldom" on average summer weekdays.
 Moreover, all boaters are expected to be in compliance with state boating laws and regulations that set standards for noise levels.
 Therefore, with compliance with existing state regulations and implementation of mitigation measures to address temporary impacts during construction, there would be no significant impacts to noise under the Proposed Action Alternative.

-3.8.
-Archaeological and Historical Resources
+3.9 Archaeological and Historical Resources

-Affected Environment - Historic and cultural resources, including archaeological resources, are protected under various federal laws, including the Archaeological Resources Protection Act, the Native American Graves Protection and Repatriation Act, and the National Historic Preservation Act (NHPA).
+Historic and cultural resources, including archaeological resources, are protected under various federal laws, including the Archaeological Resources Protection Act, the Native American Graves Protection and Repatriation Act, and the National Historic Preservation Act (NHPA).
 Section 106 of the NHPA requires federal agencies to consult with the respective State Historic Preservation Officer when proposed federal actions could affect these resources.

 The area of potential effects (APE) for cultural resources is defined at 36 CFR §800.16(d) (a section of the federal regulations implementing Section 106 of the National Historic Preservation Act) as "the geographic area or areas within which an undertaking may directly or indirectly cause alterations in the character or use of historic properties, if any such properties exist."
-TVA has determined that the area of potential effects (APE) is the entire 11.1 acres for new harbor limits, area of the commercial recreation license including the flowage easement area up to the 1044-foot contour, plus historic structures within a one-half mile radius that have a direct line of sight of the project.
+TVA has determined that the area of potential effects (APE) is the entire 2.2 acres for new harbor limits, the area of commercial recreation license including the flowage easement area up to the 1044-foot contour, plus historic structures within a one-half mile radius that have a direct line of sight of the project.